scipy-conference/scipy_proceedings/papers/bergstra/paper.rst

 Sparse expressions currently have no GPU equivalents.

 There is also support in Theano for arbitrary Python objects.
-However there are very few expressions that make use of that support because the compilation pipeline works on the basis of inferring properties of intermediate results.
-If an intermediate result can be an arbitrary Python object, then there is little to infer.
+However, there are very few expressions that make use of that support because the compilation pipeline works on the basis of inferring properties of intermediate results.
+If an intermediate result can be an arbitrary Python object, very little can be inferred.
 Still, it is occasionally useful to have such objects in Theano graphs.

 Theano has been developed to support machine learning research,